panesofglass/tic-tac-toe/README.md

 ### Prerequisites

 - A modern web browser (Chrome, Firefox, Safari, Edge)
-- Node.js (v16 or higher) and npm for the backend
+- dotnet 9.0 to build and run the server
 - Git for version control

 ### Installation